UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihaela_raluca.dorobantu/index.md

 ## Description

 The SmartBot Navigator is an innovative autonomous robot designed to navigate indoor environments without physical contact, ensuring efficient and precise movement throughout the area.
 It leverages sensors such as the HC-SR04 ultrasonic sensor to measure distances and navigate around obstacles efficiently.
 The sensor, mounted on an MG995 servo motor, provides a sweeping 180-degree view, enabling comprehensive spatial analysis.
-Here are the core features of the SmartBot Navigator based on environmental conditions it detects:
+Here are the core features of the SmartBot Navigator based on the environmental conditions it detects:

 - **Obstacle Detected**: When the robot encounters an obstacle, signaling the need to reroute.
 - **Path Clear**: When there are no obstructions in its path, indicating safe passage.
 - **Narrow Passage**: When the robot navigates through tight spaces.
 - **Recharge Needed**: When the battery level is low, indicating the need to return to its charging station.

-This autonomous robot includes a Bluetooth module for real-time data transmission to a PC, allowing users to monitor and control the robot remotely.
+This autonomous robot includes a Bluetooth module for real-time data transmission to a PC, allowing users to monitor the robot remotely.
 The design prioritizes efficiency, activating sensors and navigation systems only when necessary to conserve power and extend operational periods.

 ## Motivation

-The motivation behind the SmartBot Navigator is to advance the capability of autonomous robots in accurately understanding and navigating indoor spaces.
+The motivation behind the SmartBot Navigator is to advance the capability of autonomous robots to accurately understand and navigate indoor spaces.
 This robot serves as a valuable tool in fields requiring detailed spatial awareness, such as robotics research and advanced automation.

 ## Architecture